piedeboer96/BingBoysGolf/README.md

 This is the golf game of Group 16 - BingBoysGolf.

-This directory contains all relevant code needed to launch the game, as well as another directory containing the full source code.
+This directory contains all relevant code needed to launch the game, as well as the full source code of the application.

 This game uses [LibGDX](https://libgdx.com/) as graphical engine.
 Auxiliariy libraries used include:
-[BeanShell Interpreter](https://beanshell.github.io/), for interpreting string formulas [packr](https://github.com/libgdx/packr), for creating launch shortcuts
+[BeanShell Interpreter](https://beanshell.github.io/), for interpreting string formulas

 Group 16:
 - Mohammed Al-Azzani